-NHF Members have access to a wide range of business support benefits, including free 'how to' guides; discounted business events; and business coaching and training.
+Members have access to a wide range of business support benefits, including free 'how to' guides; discounted business events; and business coaching and training.
 These are Member-only benefits.

 Doing your own bookkeeping and cash flow forecasts will help you gain an in-depth understanding of how your business is doing.
 However, you could also employ an accountant or bookkeeper to manage your finances.

 Generally, an accountant will offer a comprehensive range of services from managing your tax, VAT, payroll and accounts to offering business advice and support.
 A good accountant may be able to help reduce your tax bill if you are paying too much.

 A bookkeeper offers more basic services such as managing your daily income and outgoings.

 It’s a good idea to use someone who is familiar with the hairdressing, beauty and barbering industries.
 Also, consider using a firm that charges a fixed fee rather than time-based fees.

 (Remember, if you are a limited company or partnership you will need to keep accurate financial records to submit to Companies House each year.)